LukeSmithxyz/mutt-wizard/README.md

 - `-s` -- SMTP server address
 - `-S` -- SMTP server port (otherwise assumed to be 587)
 - `-m` -- Maximum number of emails to be kept offline.
 No maximum is default functionality.
+- `-x` -- Account password.
+You will be prompted for it otherwise.

 #### General Settings